joyapisi/ThePortfolio/README.md

 ## 🙏 Acknowledgments <a name="Microverse Inc."></a>

-I'm thankful to Microverse for providing a study platform which guided me through this project and to my coding partner at Microverse for the collaborative effort.
+I'm thankful to Microverse for providing a study platform which guided me through this project and to my coding partners at Microverse for the collaborative effort.

 <!-- FAQ (optional) -->